libertypi/queersmission/README.md

 - **download-dir-cleanup-enable**: Boolean (default = false).
 When enabled, removes all files from the `download-dir` that are not in Transmission's downloads list. **Avoid storing personal or unrelated files in the `download-dir`, as they will be automatically deleted when this option is active!**

 - **download-dir-size-limit-gb**: Integer (default = 0).
 Sets the maximum allowed size (in gigabytes) of the download-dir.
-If the total size of the files exceeds this limit, the script will remove the least active torrents to free up space.
+If the total size of the files exceeds this limit, the script will remove inactive torrents to free up space.
 Set to 0 to disable.

 - **download-dir-space-floor-gb**: Integer (default = 0).
 Specifies a minimum free space threshold (in gigabytes) for the download-dir.
 Set to 0 to disable.